 Yongnuo yn 300

 Although small in size, it packs a punch.
-With the CRI index of 93, it produces highly accurate color.
-It also produces narrow beams and can be only used for smaller spaces
+With the CRI index of 93, it produces highly accurate colours.
+It also has a prominent light panel that produces narrow beams and can be only used for smaller spaces

 Yongnuo yn 600 mk1

 Coming in at $100, it has everything required for you to star.
 The CRI index is 95+ which will also produce bi-colour light.
 It not only has batteries but also comes with a dc jack for longer sustainable power input.
 It also comes with a remote so you don’t have to keep going back to change the settings, you can just from afar